 3. Look Beyond the A-List Influencers

 While it might be nice to invest in a celebrity to share your messages on social media, the truth is that most brands won't be able to afford that level of marketing.
 However, you don't necessarily need a celebrity to enjoy the benefits of influencer advertising.
-About say that an influencer's relevancy is more important than their reach, so keep that in mind when you're looking for someone to highlight your company.
+About 72% of people say that an influencer's relevancy is more important than their reach, so keep that in mind when you're looking for someone to highlight your company.

 4. Give Influencers A Reason to Work with You

 As influencer marketing becomes more of an attractive solution for many businesses in the competitive marketplace, it's worth noting that you probably won't be the only company to approach your preferred influencer.
 If you want them to choose you over your competitors, then you need to give them a reason.
 Consider showing off some of the happy testimonials you've got from customers or share a story about your values that your influencer could resonate with.